Hello my dear friends!!! Today we will be talking about another Work and Travel myth from our book Half-American.

 Let’s get some details about tax refunding for WaT participants.

 Since your are not US citizen, supposedly, you are allowed to get your taxes back.
 Sounds all good… but unfortunately only on paper.
 Wait, why?
 That is my hardly earned money, right?
 Actually not, it is not yours anymore.
 In practice, agencies that promise to refund your taxes charge a flat fee of $100-150 or even more.
 Now go to Myth #1 about Money and calculate how much taxes are taken away from your paycheck.
-Probably for the entire summer no more than $300.
+Probably for the entire summer no more than $400-500 at one job.
 Then you have to fill out ton of paperwork and spend ton of time.
 If you are persistent and lucky, you may get your 50 bucks back.
 If you think someone will refund your taxes for free, well, that is another myth.
 Remember, in WAT, you have to pay a fee for everything.

 Add also the fact that in 2018 US revised its tax regulations for WAT participants and eliminated personal exemption.
 Starting 2018 all WAT students will have to pay 10% in federal income taxes (applicable for income <$9,525).
 This tax reform effectively eliminated refund of federal taxes for J-1 working students.
 Out of all taxes collected from student’s paycheck, federal taxes compile a very large portion (~90% of all taxes).
 Yes, state taxes vary a lot from state to state but they are usually much smaller than federal taxes that you cannot get back anymore.
 Therefore, nowadays, tax refund myth is a real myth as you don’t want to pay 100$ in fees to refund 90 bucks of state taxes.
 So, no, my friend, it is NOT your money, today uncle Sam (or Don) gets it…